Elyahu41/RabbiOvadiahYosefZmanimApps/README.md

 <img src="https://i.imgur.com/QqGAtTB.jpg" height="750">

 In order to create these apps, I needed an API that would give me the times for sunrise and sunset everyday (since all the other zmanim are based on these times).
 I was recommended the well known [KosherJava](https://github.com/KosherJava/zmanim) Package, and that is the basis for all of these app's zmanim (time) calculations.
+For the website version, I used the [KosherZmanim](https://github.com/BehindTheMath/KosherZmanim) Package.
+And for the IOS version, I used the [KosherCocoa](https://github.com/MosheBerman/KosherCocoa) Package.

 The app can display the zmanim/times in hebrew and english but is primarily made for english speakers.